Public service with purpose

 Early in my career, my best friend was working as a social worker.
 She helped LGBTQ foster youth navigate trauma.
 She supported them in relationships with foster and birth parents, as well as other kids.

-At the end of the day, she had to document the happenings of the day, sometimes traumatic, into their case files.
+At the end of her shift, she had to document the happenings of the day, sometimes traumatic, into their case files.
 Her employer gave her an old laptop.
 To enter in the information the software system presented a screen with a bunch of little fields.

 In addition to the poor user interface, the system would often crash after clicking submit.
 No, it didn’t save the information she had entered.